isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

 >
 >(Roku placements) Third-party tracking vendors approved by Roku include Acxiom, comScore, Data Plus Math, Experian, Factual, Kantar, Marketing Evolution, Neustar, Nielsen, Nielsen Catalina Solutions, NinthDecimal, Oracle, Placed, Polk, and Research Now.

-**Event Pixels:** (Optional) Third-party event tracking pixels that will be attached by default to all new ads in the placement.
+**Event Pixels:** (Optional) Third-party event-tracking pixels that will be attached by default to all new ads in the placement.
 To specify event pixels:

 1. Click ![Edit](/help/dsp/assets/edit.png).
 1. Do any of the following: